-- 1/2 pound beets (about 4 medium sized beets), scrubbed clean, cooked, peeled, and cubed*
+8 ounces beets (about 4 medium beets), scrubbed clean, cooked, peeled, and cubed

-- 1 Tbsp lemon zest (zest from approx. 2 lemons)
+1 tablespoon lemon zest (zest from about 2 lemons)

-*To cook the beets, cut off any tops, scrub the roots clean, put them in a covered dish with about 1/4-inch of water in a 375°F oven, and cook until easily penetrated with a knife or fork.
-Alternatively, cover with water in a saucepan and simmer until tender, about 1/2 hour.
+To cook the beets, cut off any tops, scrub the roots clean, put them in a covered dish with about 1/4 inch of water in a 375°F oven, and cook until easily penetrated with a knife or fork.
+Alternatively, cover with water in a saucepan and simmer until tender, about 30 minutes.
 Peel once they have cooled.

 Place all ingredients in a food processor (or blender) and pulse until smooth.
 Taste and adjust seasonings and ingredients as desired.